Skip to main content

 For example, a marketing CRM software option like HubSpot might segment its customer database into sales, marketing, and C-suite executives.
 HubSpot could segment each of these even further with behavioral data such as whether or not someone has attended a product demo.

 One to one marketing campaigns can get as granular as creating a “segment of one” delivering marketing material that appears to be crafted just for the individual using marketing automation to send programmatic content.
+Or using SMS platforms to send personalized messages to members of the buying committee.

 Personalization